 Simply put, data science is the scientific approach to handle data and make the most out of it to drive a business.
 Now from handling data to making the most out of it comes the real heroic deal to manifest in the world of crooked and prodigious data.

 The scientific approach mentioned above encompasses various tools, machine learning, algorithms and a fair bit of analytical skills that wind the sailing ship of a business.
 The data collected is cleaned and analyzed with the help of effective tools and techniques.
-See a detailed explanation of data science here.

 Data – The Game Changer